Can Deep Neural Networks Predict Data Correlations from Column Names?: Introduction

-In summary, our original scientific contributions in this experimental paper are the following.
+In summary, the original scientific contributions in this experimental paper are the following.

-\begin{itemize} \item We introduce the problem of predicting data correlations based on schema properties (here: column names) alone. \item We evaluate pre-trained language models for this prediction task (and compare against a simple baseline). \item We consider different metrics, scenarios, and correlation coefficients, and analyze how test case properties influence prediction accuracy. \end{itemize}
+\begin{itemize} \item The paper introduces a new benchmark, useful to test correlation prediction, based on column names, and to evaluate approaches for NLP-enhanced database tuning. \item The paper tests the ability of language models to infer information on data correlation from column names, considering different correlation metrics, scenarios, and models. \item The paper evaluates a simple baseline algorithm for efficient correlation prediction, exploiting information gained via natural language analysis. \end{itemize}

 The remainder of this paper is organized as follows.
-In Section~\ref{sec:related} we provide background on the techniques used throughout the paper and discuss related work.
-Then, in Section~\ref{sec:setup}, we describe the experimental setup for the following sections in detail (covering the prediction methods used, as well as the process generation training and test data).
-Next, in Section~\ref{sec:statistics}, we analyze the training data used in the following sections.
-We show extracts from that data (i.e., column pairs with and without correlations) and aggregate statistics, describing correlations and column name properties.
-Next, in Section~\ref{sec:methods}, we apply different methods to predict data correlations, including pre-trained models and baselines.
-In Section~\ref{sec:scenarios}, we vary several scenario properties, including the amount and quality of training data, to study the impact on prediction performance.
-In Section~\ref{sec:breakdown}, we analyze prediction performance for different data subsets separately, breaking down, for instance, by column name length among other properties.
-In Section~\ref{sec:metrics}, we vary the type of correlation studied, thereby obtaining insights into how well our findings generalize.
-Finally, we sketch out possible use cases for NLP-based correlation predication and discuss extensions to the evaluated prediction methods.
-We conclude with a summary of our results and future work directions.
-In the appendix, we present more detailed results, corroborating our findings.
+Section~\ref{sec:related} provides background on the techniques used throughout the paper and discusses related work.
+Section~\ref{sec:setup} describes the generation of the benchmark, used to evaluate correlation detection methods.
+Next, Section~\ref{sec:statistics} analyzes the benchmark data set, in terms of data statistics and correlation properties.
+Section~\ref{sec:methods} compares different methods for predicting data correlations from column names, including pre-trained models and simpler baselines.
+Section~\ref{sec:scenarios} studies the impact of several scenario properties, including the amount and quality of training data, to study the impact on prediction performance.
+Section~\ref{sec:breakdown} analyzes prediction performance for different data subsets separately, breaking down, for instance, by column name length among other properties.
+Section~\ref{sec:metrics} considers different correlation metrics, thereby obtaining insights into how well the prior findings generalize.
+Finally, Section~\ref{sec:types} evaluates the impact of column types on prediction performance.